Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/size-constraints/template.md

 * `nth-column`: Puts the delta in the nth column as defined by `fillColumnIndex`

-* `slack-column`: Puts the delta into a blank column, so long as the table is smaller than the container

 {{#docs-demo as |demo|}}
   {{#demo.example name='docs-example-header-fill-mode'}}
     {{!
 BEGIN-SNIPPET docs-example-header-fill-mode.hbs }}